Drew Stone

 Drew Stone is an American film director, producer, film editor, author and musician.
 His works include music videos, commercials, documentary films and television.

 He played an active role in the early stages of the New York hardcore and Boston hardcore punk scene.
 He was the co-founder and lead singer of The Mighty C.O.'s of Boston, Massachusetts and The High & The Mighty of New York City.
-Stone is also known for his career as the front man for New York City's Antidote since 1984 as well as playing guitar and singing for The Drew Stone Hit Squad.
-Since 2020, he is the host of the live video streaming show The New York Hardcore Chronicles LIVE!.
+Stone is also known for his career as the front man for New York City's Antidote from 1984 to 2019 as well as playing guitar and singing for The Drew Stone Hit Squad.
+He now is the front man for Incendiary Device (I.D.).
+Since 2020, he is known for his work as host of the live video streaming talk show The New York Hardcore Chronicles LIVE!.